Tangible Personal Property Exemption?

 Agreements with Local Governments for Use of Public Property

-Certain agreements with local governments for use of public property; exemption (196.1993 F.S.) — Any agreement entered into with a local governmental authority prior to January 1, 1969, for use of public property, under which it was understood and agreed in a written instrument or by special act that no ad valorem real property taxes would be paid by the licensee or lessee, shall be deemed a license or management agreement for the use or management of public property.
+Certain agreements with local governments for use of public property; exemption (Florida Statute 196.1993) — Any agreement entered into with a local governmental authority prior to January 1, 1969, for use of public property, under which it was understood and agreed in a written instrument or by special act that no ad valorem real property taxes would be paid by the licensee or lessee, shall be deemed a license or management agreement for the use or management of public property.
 Such interest shall be deemed not to convey an interest in the property and shall not be subject to ad valorem real property taxation.
 Nothing in this section shall be deemed to exempt such licensee from the ad valorem intangible tax and the ad valorem personal property tax.

 Not-for-profit Sewer & Water Company Property and Not-for-profit Water & Wastewater Systems

-Not-for-profit sewer and water company property exemption (196.2001 F.S.) - Any not-for-profit sewer, wastewater, and water company that is income exempt, under s.
-115 (a) of the Internal Revenue code on January 1 or holds a current exemption under s.
-501(c)(12) shall be exempt from ad valorem taxation.
+Not-for-profit sewer and water company property exemption (Florida Statute 196.2001) - Any not-for-profit sewer, wastewater, and water company that is income exempt, under Internal Revenue Code section 115(a) on January 1 or holds a current exemption under Internal Revenue Service section 501(c)(12) shall be exempt from ad valorem taxation.
 The company is required to file an annual application, meet the guidelines provided within, and provide specifically requested information to the property appraiser in order to determine if the company performs a public purpose and is operated as a non-profitmaking venture.

 Hospitals, Nursing Homes and Homes for Special Services